-Ocracoke is one of the hardest-to-get-to but most rewarding destinations along the Outer Banks, and visitors who choose to spend their vacation on this small but scenic island will find plenty of relaxing vacation rentals to make them feel right at home.
+Ocracoke is one of the hardest-to-get-to but most rewarding destinations along the Outer Banks, and visitors who choose to spend their vacation on this small but scenic island will find plenty of relaxing vacation homes to make them feel right at home.

-Ranging from 2 bedroom cottages, condos or even mobile homes, and extending to luxury 6 bedroom retreats, the vacation rentals on Ocracoke Island are as quirky and charming as the personality of the village itself.
+Ranging from 2 bedroom cottages, condos or even mobile homes, and extending to luxury 6 bedroom retreats, the rental homes on Ocracoke Island are as quirky and charming as the personality of the village itself.
 Often bordered by native landscaping, including clusters of live oaks and cedar trees, and tucked away on the semi-busy side streets of the popular Silver Lake Harbor, the rentals on Ocracoke Island are always close to the local attractions, a quick drive from the beach, and relaxing refuges for weary vacationers who simply want to find a shaded screened porch, stretch out their legs, and just relax.

 The Ocracoke Beach Scene